 Were You Arrested For Marijuana Possession Or Sale?

-Attorney Jason A. Steinberger Can Help You Fight Your Drug Charges in The Bronx, Queens, Staten Island, Manhatten, Brooklyn and NYC
+Bronx Attorney Jason A. Steinberger Can Help Fight Your Drug Charges

 Across the country, states are passing laws that decriminalize marijuana, make it accessible to those who need it for medical reasons, and even legalizing it altogether.
 However, although the stigma surrounding marijuana use has faded considerably in recent years, possessing, selling, or using marijuana (also known as weed or pot) is still illegal in New York and comes with serious consequences that could include: